-We consider a wireless network with n nodes distributed independently and uniformly on region $\Omega = [0, \sqrt{n/\lambda}]^2$ for a large node density λ such that the network is connected (asymptotically almost surely) [10].
+There are many network models used for the network inference problem in the literature, such as random power-law graphs, Erdos-Renyi graphs, and random geometric graphs [11].
+We choose the random geometric graph as our model, as it has been widely-adopted for wireless network study.
+We consider a wireless network with n nodes distributed independently and uniformly on region $\Omega = [0, \sqrt{n/\lambda}]^2$ for a large node density λ such that the network is connected (asymptotically almost surely) [12].
 We say two nodes have a network link if they are in each other's transmission range r.

-In the network with n nodes, there are at most n(n-1)/2end-to-end flows if links are undirected, or n(n-1) flows if links are directed.
+In the network with n nodes, there are at most n(n-1)/2 end-to-end flows if links are undirected, or n(n-1) flows if links are directed.
 We assume that all links are undirected, since the directed case is a straightforward extension to the undirected one and the assumption does not affect the formulation of the inference/anti-inference problem.
 We denote by L the total number of undirected links in the network.

 We assume that each node has at most a finite number of end-to-end flows to other nodes in the network.
-In other words, there are F = O(n) end-to-end flows in the network.
+In other words, there are F=O(n) end-to-end flows in the network.